Govind-10090/phone_directory/README.md

 Error Handling:Ensures robustness by managing exceptions such as file not found or invalid input.
 Serialization:Converts data structures to and from JSON format for seamless processing.

-Data Structure Use
+Data Structure Use:

-Hash Map (Dictionary):
-The contacts are stored in a dictionary, with names as keys and details as values.
+Hash Map (Dictionary):The contacts are stored in a dictionary, with names as keys and details as values.
 This ensures O(1) average time complexity for adding, updating, and searching contacts.
 List:Used to convert the dictionary into a structured JSON format for display purposes.